 African American Men of Westchester will be holding its annual Dr. Martin Luther King, Jr. Legacy Youth Awards Luncheon on Monday at 11:30 a.m.
 The awards ceremony honors King’s messages and legacy of hope and unity by recognizing four young Westchester students who represent these ideals through acts of service and leadership within their communities.
 Selected students will be awarded with $2,500 scholarships to recognize their contributions to the community.
 This year’s ceremony will be held at the Sleepy Hollow Conference Center in Tarrytown.

-Yorktown for Justice hosts an event to honor MLK Day with learning, music, and refreshments in Yorktown Heights on Monday at 1 p.m.
+Yorktown for Justice hosts its third annual event to honor MLK Day with learning, music, and refreshments in Yorktown Heights on Monday at 1 p.m.

 MLK Day of Service

-The Shames JCC also hosts a day of service in honor of MLK Day.
-Join the center for volunteer opportunities in 90-minute shifts throughout the day to pack meal boxes and sort medical supplies for those in need.
+The Shames JCC hosts a day of service in honor of MLK Day.
+Join the center for volunteer opportunities in 90-minute shifts throughout the day to pack meal boxes for the Sleepy Hollow High School Food Pantry.

 Events for Kids

 Sign your child up for the Hartsdale MLK Jr. Day Camp for a full day of fun and learning on Monday.
-This program costs $150 per child and is ideal for those ages five to 10.
+This program costs $159 per child and is ideal for those ages four to nine.

 Over in Ardsley, kids can have a blast during the MLK Day of Non-stop Activities, which is suitable for those ages four to 11 and costs $175.